ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 ## Conclusion
 [Refactoring is an essential read]({{ site.baseurl }}{% post_url 2019-3-29-refactoring-by-martin-fowler-chapter-notes %}).
 If you are an experienced engineer, many of the techniques in the book you may already used.
 However, this book gave me the vocabulary, the words needed to describe _what_ I was doing as well as the _how_.
 In turn, I could more easily coach members of my team on these techniques.

 Given my passion for this book and how I saw the lessons it outlined positively impact my team, I wanted to dive it and determine which refactorings were most often referenced.
-We did that, onbtained the data all while trying out new libraries, making pretty graphs, and experimented with modern techniques.
-Definitely check out the code, explore refactoring, and continue to push!
+So yeah, we did that!
+We obtained and plotted the data all while trying out new libraries, making pretty graphs, and experimented with modern techniques.
+Definitely [check out the code](https://github.com/ajahne/refactoring-references), explore refactoring, and continue to push!

 Happy coding, happy learning, and keep leveling up!